 |Cause of engineering structural failures||Percentage rate of occurrence|

 |Underestimation of influence||16%|

 It’s a hard pill to swallow, but many of these disasters could’ve been dodged with meticulous calculation checks.
 That’s why a lot of engineers champion the idea of engineering licenses – it’d hold more engineers accountable and help reduce careless blunders.

 STEP #1: Include all your math steps and add notes

-Place yourself in the shoes of a reviewer who reads your work for the first time.
-How can you make the reviewer’s life easier?
+Put yourself in the shoes of someone reviewing your work for the first time.
+How can you make their job a breeze?

-- Codes and standards: code sections I adhere to.
-For example, a section in the National Electrical Code.
+- Codes and standards: Which code sections are you adhering to, like a section from the National Electrical Code?

-- Processes: explanations over certain calculation decisions and assumptions.
+- Processes: Explain your calculation decisions and assumptions.